EYEWITNESS REPORT FROM IRAN

 with so many pitfalls and problems, that, for all intents and

-almost all the scribbling by the ex-inmates convey the same message:
+cells, almost all the scribbling by the ex-inmates convey the same

-in the general public.
-Even the groups that had a special place
+insecurity in the general public.
+Even the groups that had a

-and special relations with the regime, i.e. the disabled veterans
+special place and special relations with the regime, i.e. the

-of the war, have become disaffected.
-The Shiraz riots were started
+disabled veterans of the war, have become disaffected.
+The Shiraz

-proportion of disaffected and disenchanted among the police, the
+same proportion of disaffected and disenchanted among the police,

-in voicing their opinions in public.
-They knew that they could
+their opinions in public.
+They knew that they could not he branded

 The Intelligence Departments Of the Regime